grapoza/vue-tree/docsrc/index.md

 Model data can be loaded either synchronously through the `initialModel` property or asynchronously through the `loadNodesAsync` property.
 If both are specified then the data from `initialModel` is overwritten when the `loadNodesAsync` function returns data.

-The data passed to the treeview's `initialModel` prop or returned from `loadNodesAsync` should be an array of nodes, where each node should have:
+The data passed to the tree view's `initialModel` prop or returned from `loadNodesAsync` should be an array of nodes, where each node should have:

 * Required: A property with a value that will be used as the node's ID (by default the node looks for a property named `id`)
 * Required: A property with a value that will be used as the node's label (by default the node looks for a property named `label`)